Fusion power: Common tools

 Many approaches, equipment, and mechanisms are employed across multiple projects to address fusion heating, measurement, and power production.

 Machine learning

 A deep reinforcement learning system has been used to control a tokamak-based reactor.
 The system was able to manipulate the magnetic coils to manage the plasma.
 The system was able to continuously adjust to maintain appropriate behavior (more complex than step-based systems).
 In 2014, Google began working with California-based fusion company TAE Technologies to control the Joint European Torus (JET) to predict plasma behavior.
 DeepMind has also developed a control scheme with TCV.
+Researchers at Princeton Plasma Physics Laboratory (PPPL) and Princeton University made significant advances using artificial intelligence to control plasma in a tokamak, achieving high confinement without harmful edge energy bursts (known edge-localized modes) on two tokamaks: DIII-D and KSTAR.
+An international collaboration involving some of the same researchers from Princeton University and PPPL, as well as researchers from Chung-Ang University, Columbia University and Seoul National University, also led to a new AI system known as Diag2Diag, that fills in missing sensor data for fusion systems, offering more detail than a real-world sensor could have provided.
+Data gathered from the Diag2Diag research also provided new support for a leading theory about controlling plasma disruptions.
+AI agents for designing inertial fusion energy systems have been developed by a joint team from Lawrence Livermore National Laboratory, Los Alamos National Laboratory, and Sandia National Laboratories.